elugens/hello-javascript/docs/browser-related-questions/browser-document/walking-the-dom-tree.md

 ---

-### What does it mean in JavaScript to walk the DOM?
+### What does "Walking the DOM" mean in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
+  <div><strong>Interview Response:</strong> The term "Walking the DOM" means to navigate the DOM tree by moving through parent, child, and sibling elements in order to read or make changes to the content.
+</div><br />
   <div><strong>Interview Response:</strong> We can do anything with elements and their contents thanks to the DOM, but first, we must locate the proper DOM object.
 This step-by-step procedure is known as walking the DOM.
 All DOM actions begin with the document object.
 This point is the primary "entry point" into DOM, and we can reach any node from it.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />